 - Let the kids help you create a fruit pizza with strawberries, blueberries, and cream cheese to represent our flag

 No matter how you choose to celebrate the Fourth of July, it is a great time to enhance your family bonds.
+Contact Fennell, Briasco & Associates if you need a family law attorney to help you with your custody and family-related legal issues.

 - Go Pick Some Fruit